jjccero/pbrl/README.md

 Small, fast and <font color=#FF0000>reproducible</font> implementation of reinforcement learning algorithms.
 Support [OpenAI Gym](https://gym.openai.com/) (Atari, [MuJoCo](http://www.mujoco.org/) and Box2D) and custom tasks.

+In general, the default hyperparameters of each algorithm are consistent with those in the original paper.
+PBRL provides default training scripts in the `./examples` folder.
+These scripts can change the hyperparameters of the algorithm by command line parameters.

+PBRL provides a base class for PBT so that developers can quickly implement asynchronous training of the model by rewriting the server and sub-process working functions.

 ### Installation

 Make sure your Conda environment is activated before installing following requirements: